Americans proceed with holiday plans despite Omicron surge

 There will be no new restrictions in place because of Omicron, but Zwilling said the Archdiocese would continue to require mask-wearing and social distancing as it has since last year.
 "The existing measures have been working," he said.

-Two of Washington, D.C.'s Michelin-starred restaurants, Kinship and Metier, are fully reserved and have a waitlist for Christmas Eve and New Year's Eve, said chef and owner Eric Ziebold.
+Two of Washington, D.C.'s Michelin-starred restaurants, Kinship and Metier, are fully reserved and have waitlists for Christmas Eve and New Year's Eve, said chef and owner Eric Ziebold.
 To-go orders have increased for Christmas Eve, but it is too early to say the same for New Year's, he said.

 "Guests want to get through one holiday before they focus on the next, especially since new details about the Omicron variant are announced daily," he said.